SenteonLLC/senteonllc.github.io/docs/technicaldetails.md

 #### Data-at-Rest

-Senteon hashes and encrypts all credentials and sensitive data at rest.
+Senteon salts, hashes, and encrypts all credentials and sensitive data at rest.

 #### System Security